[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 └─ 主 Agent 上下文保持精简

-2. Cost Control: Avoid redundant transmission of irrelevant historical information
+2. Cost control: avoids repeatedly passing irrelevant historical information

-3. Parallel Capability: Multiple SubAgents can handle different tasks simultaneously
+3. Parallel capability: multiple SubAgents can process different tasks simultaneously

-4. Result Aggregation: Only return key results to the main Agent
+4. Result aggregation: only key results are returned to the main Agent

 • Parallel processing of multiple independent tasks